Cardinal-Cryptography/aleph-node/bin/cliain/README.md

 ## Signing account

 Tool reqires `--seed` parameter to sign given transaction with an account derived from the given seed.
-If `--seed` is not given, root account is assumed and prompt is displayed to enter root seed.
+If `--seed` is not given,  prompt is displayed to enter the seed.

 ## WS endpoint

-Bu default tool connects to 127.0.0.1:9943 port, and this can be controller by `--node` flag.
+Bu default tool connects to 127.0.0.1:9944 port, and this can be controller by `--node` flag.